abo-abo/lispy/README.md

 Lisp code.
 It's influenced by Paredit and re-implements most of its features in order to provide faster and more intuitive key bindings.

+It also provides some [IDE-like features](#ide-like-features) for Elisp and Clojure.

 ## Special positions and key bindings

 Due to the structure of Lisp syntax it's very rare for the